Loading...

 unset PROJECT_DIR

 unset removes the variable from the current shell session.
-This is useful when testing behavior and verifying whether a value is being pulled from startup files or set dynamically.
+This helps you test behavior without the value and confirm whether startup files reintroduce it on new shells.

 Reference

-• echo $PATH : Prints the current PATH value used for command lookup.
+• echo $PATH : Prints the PATH value used for command lookup.

 • printenv : Prints environment variables for the current session.